vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 - **OneDrive or SharePoint** -- where the Excel tracker file is hosted; the flow reads from and writes to this file
 - **A Procore account** -- the flow is designed around the email format that Procore sends for action-required notifications; it will not work with other project management tools
 - **The Excel tracker file** -- a pre-configured `.xlsx` file with Table1 (Submittals) and Table2 (RFIs) already set up; a blank template is included in this repository
+- **On-premises data gateway / File System connector** -- required if saving PDFs to a local or network file server.
+- **Network folder mapping table** -- required if using automatic folder creation and PDF saving; the Excel tracker must include project-specific folder paths.

 ---